Manufacturing Opportunities for All with Lippert’s Apprenticeship Program

 Manufacturer Lippert Components offers a bilingual apprenticeship program to help the 33% of their team members who are Latinx reach their fullest potential.

-This blog is part 4 of our 4-part Business Perspectives on Growing Equity & Diversity Through Apprenticeship series.
 To learn how Lippert and others are implementing practices to increase diversity in their apprenticeship programs, read 4 Strategies for Incorporating Equity and Diversity in Your Apprenticeship Program.

 When people think about manufacturing, they might think of products or big warehouses.
 But people are the most important aspect of any manufacturing operation.